 If your documentation request/issue applies to a repository other than mattermost/docs, you can use the Docs Needed and Editor Review labels and/or ping @justinegeffen or @amyblais.

-If you have a feature documentation requirement, please create a ticket and include the following fields:
+If you have a feature, UI copy, or general documentation requirement, please create a ticket and include the following fields:

 Team: Tech Writing